ricsign/OPTimism/README.md

 - Circle API key not authorized
 - Lack of documentation for different hardware and support for APIs.

-## Accomplishments that we're proud of
-- Be able to build a sophisticated architecture in such a short amount of time

 ## Summary
 OPTimism isn't just about employing the latest technologies; it's about leveraging them for a genuine cause.
 We've seamlessly merged various features, from chatbots to hardware integrations, under one cohesive platform.
 Our aim?
 Clear, healthy vision for all, irrespective of their socio-economic background.